metaperl/pure-python-web-development/jupyterbook/class-b.md

 https://streamlit.io/ is very powerful and very popular, but adding features that you expect in a full-blown web app is hard and hackish or messy depending on who you talk to.
 However, apparently they have been bought out by Snowlake so they have a strong backing moving forward.

 ### Application Gallery

+In addition to what you see here, the Streamlit forum has a [show the community](https://discuss.streamlit.io/c/streamlit-examples/9) section that boasts 14 posts per week.

 “Made a Streamlit app to show demographic breakdowns by age, race, gender, and education in the biggest 100 US metro areas.”

 “Streamlit for Machine Learning Cheat Sheet“